On converse theorems for Hilbert modular forms assuming unramified twists: Introduction and the main result

 In the case of general number fields, it is well-known that Jacquet and Langlands \cite{jacquetlanglands} proved a converse theorem for $\GL_2$ in the style of Weil, i.e., assuming functional equations twisted by all the Hecke characters.

-The goal of this article is to recover Hilbert modularity of higher level from $L$-series with suitable properties.
-Specifically, we will be focused on the following two properties of an $L$-series: \begin{enumerate}[label=(\arabic*)] \item having suitable functional equations twisted by all the unramified Hecke characters; \item having a suitable (partial) Euler product. \end{enumerate} We will prove that one can already recover a Hilbert modular form (of some level) by assuming all the `unramified' functional equations, and together with the Euler product, one can recover a Hilbert modular form of the expected level predicted by the shape of the functional equations.
+The goal of this article is to recover Hilbert modularity from $L$-series satisfying \begin{enumerate}[label=(\arabic*)] \item suitable functional equations twisted by all the \textbf{unramified} Hecke characters, and \item a suitable (partial) Euler product. \end{enumerate} We will prove that one can already recover a Hilbert modular form (of some level) by assuming all the `unramified' functional equations, and together with the Euler product, one can recover a Hilbert modular form of the expected level predicted by the shape of the functional equations.
+Our result can be viewed as a generalization or partial extension of many previous results, including \cite[Section~3]{doinaganuma}, \cite{p-s}, \cite{bookerkrish-strengthen}, \cite{bookerkrish-refine}, and \cite{bookerkrish-gln} (see \Cref{mainthmrmk} for a detailed discussion).